mozilla/fxa/features/FxA-80-eye-password-experiment/README.md

 Our goal is for users to not be weirded out by unmasking passwords.
 A signal for this is feedback on social media and user input.

 ## Engagement
-Our goal is for users to unmask their passwords.
-A signal for this is that which design attracts the most usage.
+Our goal is for users to realize they can unmask their passwords.
+A signal for this is counting which design is used as intended most (unmasking, entering a password, optionally hiding and then submitting the form).

 ## Retention
 Our goal is for users to better remember their password on subsequent visits.
 A signal for this is new users remembering their passwords more when logging in the first time.